CSML-IIT-UCL/GMFbandits/README.md

 First, install the packages in [requirements.txt](requirements.txt), `pip install -r requirements.txt`.
 Then, run one of these files to execute the experiments:
 - [simulation.py](simulation.py) for a synthetic simulation with diverse distributions of rewards (weighted variants of [Irwin–Hall](https://en.wikipedia.org/wiki/Irwin–Hall_distribution)).
 - [adult.py](adult.py) for an experiment using the US Census Data with a linear estimate of the income as the true reward.
-- [adult_multigroup.py](adult_multigroup.py) like the one above but the sensitive group is sampled randomly together with the context, which is a more realistic scenario.
+- [adult_multigroup.py](adult_multigroup.py) fot an experiment like the one above but with the sensitive group sampled randomly together with the context, which is a more realistic scenario.

-Adjust the parameters defined in the body of the function `main()` to change the number of rounds and other things.
+Adjust the parameters defined in the body or argmuments of the function `main()` to change the number of rounds and other things
-See the content of the above files for more details.
+(see the content of the above files for more details).

-_Note that due to inefficient preprocessing, US Census Experiments use a lot of ram to process the data, try to lower the `density` and the `n_samples_per_group` parameters if peprocessing crashes._
+_Note that due to poorly optimized preprocessing, US Census Experiments use a lot of ram to process the data, try to lower the `density` and the `n_samples_per_group` parameters if peprocessing crashes._

 ## Code structure